Nature photography: Ethics

 A number of ethical concerns and debates surround the creation of nature photography.
 Common issues involve the potential of stress or harm to wildlife, the potential of photographers overrunning and destroying natural areas, the use of game farms, and veracity and manipulation in photography.

 Also the information posted by photographers on social media of the location of endangered species leads to poachers using this information to hunt these animals.
+Photography has helped many people expressed themselves.
+It allows people evoke many memories, feelings and emotions depending on what the picture shows.